Saturday, May 20th, 2023

-The MAHA (Multiple Sclerosis at Home Access) Program at the University of Nebraska Medical Center will be hosting the inaugural ‘MS Strong’ race event with proceeds being utilized to directly empower people living with MS and other demyelinating diseases with disability in our community.
+The MAHA (Multiple Sclerosis at Home Access) Program at the University of Nebraska Medical Center will be hosting the 2nd Annual ‘MS Strong’ Community race event with proceeds being utilized to directly empower people living with MS and other demyelinating diseases with disability in our community.

-Race will include a fun run, 5K and 10K run to ensure that regardless of ability people can participate.
-Event will include coffee & food trucks, DJ, and other family fun activities.
+Race will include a fun run/walk/roll 5K and 10K run to ensure that regardless of ability people can participate.
+Event will include food trucks, DJ, and other family fun activities.

 RACE DAY